How Often Do Motor Vehicle Accidents Lead To Injury?

 Pedestrians

-Pedestrians are considered the most vulnerable of all road users due to their lack of protection.
-According to California law, a pedestrian is anyone walking or using a self-propelled wheelchair or a motorized tricycle or quadricycle.
+Due to their lack of protection, pedestrians are considered the most vulnerable road users.
+According to California law, a pedestrian is anyone walking or using a self-propelled wheelchair, a motorized tricycle, or a quadricycle.
 Because they have no protection against a vehicle, pedestrians often suffer moderate to severe injuries in collisions.

 Gender